nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Exit the application and delete the `data` folder.

-   1. Open the application again.
+   1. Open the application again. <br>
       Expected: A list of sample Task is displayed.

 --------------------------------------------------------------------------------------------------------------------